conmaol/maglocunus/other/linguistics/Jackndoff1972/functionalStructure.md

 There is no straightforward correspondence between traditional grammatical relations and understood semantic relations (a.k.a. ‘functional structure’).

+### Causative/inchoative alternation

-Consider these examples (demonstrating the causative/inchoative alternation):
+Consider these examples:

 > `(2.1) The door opened.`
 >